-The Enloe Gifted & Talented program allows all students opportunities to pursue advanced study in both core and elective areas.
+The Enloe Gifted & Talented program allows all students opportunities to pursue their gifts and talents through advanced study in both core and elective areas.
 The extensive elective menu includes all levels of coursework in the visual and performing arts, foreign languages, humanities, sciences, audio and television production, and advanced computer sciences.
-Twenty-six Advanced Placement courses are offered in various subjects.
+Various Advanced Placement courses are offered in various subjects.
 Enloe also offers the International Baccalaureate Diploma Programme (DP) to qualified 11th and 12th grade students.
 Emphasis is placed on the ideals of international understanding, responsible citizenship, and service.
 Students with an International Baccalaureate Diploma can gain admission to colleges around the world.